balinju/mongo-connector/README.md

 Count Objects
 -------------

 Counts the number of objects that match the given query.
-Example:
+If no query is passed, returns the number of elements in the collection